Announcing User Availability Status

 The Call Log page in your account now displays the masked IP addresses of the callers, too.
 Click a masked IP to go to the Caller Blocking page with that mask pre-populated for addition to the blocking list.

-The recently released version 6.4 of our iOS app adds support for call queueing.
+The recently released version 6.4 of our iOS app adds support for call queuing.
 Just like in the web and Android versions of Gruveo, you get notified when a new caller joins the queue, can add the first caller in the queue to the current call, and more.

 We hope you will enjoy these new Gruveo features!
 If you have any questions or need help using them, don't hesitate to drop us a line.